Stool Examination R/M

 Why is Stool Examination R/M done?

-- If you have symptoms suggesting disease of the digestive tract like prolonged diarrhea, bloody diarrhea, abdominal pain, loss of appetite, fever
+If you have symptoms suggesting disease of the digestive tract such as prolonged diarrhea, pain in the abdomen, loss of appetite, and fever

-- If there is a suspicion of infection with parasites in the intestine like amoeba, giardia etc.
+If there is a suspicion of parasitic infection in the intestine like the amoeba, giardia, etc.